troytutors/TutorBiller/README.md

 ### Configure Environment Variables
-This code depends on secure credentials used to access the Troy Tutors Square account, Troy Tutors' email address, and the secret_key for the /bill API call.
-For this reason, you must first fill in the relevant credentials in the .env file before running TutorBiller.
+This code depends on secure credentials used to access the Troy Tutors Square account, Troy Tutors' email address, Troy Tutors' AWS credentials, and the secret_key for the /bill API call.
+For this reason, you must first fill in the relevant credentials in the .env file and zappa_settings.json file before running TutorBiller.

 ### Square
 You can always monitor your Square invoices [here](https://squareup.com/dashboard/invoices/overview) in